 Most Inmates With Mental Illness Still Wait For Decent Care

-Ashoor Rasho has spent more than half his life alone in a prison cell in Illinois— 22 to 24 hours a day.
+Ashoor Rasho has spent more than half his life alone in a prison cell in Illinois — 22 to 24 hours a day.
 The cell was so narrow he could reach his arms out and touch both walls at once.

 "It was pretty broke down — the whole system, the way they treated us," says the 43-year-old Rasho, who has been diagnosed with several mental health conditions, including severe depression, schizophrenia and borderline personality disorder.